 A Weekend in the Pyrenees of Catalonia

-The Pyrenees of Catalonia (or the Catalan Pyrenees) are located in the northeastern part of Spain, within the autonomous community of Catalonia.
-This mountain range forms part of the larger Pyrenees range that separates Spain from France, while stretching from the western end near the border with Aragon to the eastern end, where they meet the Mediterranean Sea.
+The Pyrenees of Catalonia, or the Catalan Pyrenees, lie in the northeastern corner of Spain, within the autonomous community of Catalonia.
+This majestic mountain range is part of the greater Pyrenees, which form the natural divide between Spain and France, stretching from the western border with Aragon to the east, where the mountains gently meet the Mediterranean Sea.

 family weekend in the pyrenees of catalonia